 Secure the cowling in the closed position if possible to prevent the wind to interfere with the heating process.
 Leave it running for about 30 minutes if the temperature is between 25 and 32 degrees Fahrenheit and for 60 minutes if the temperature is 25 degrees Fahrenheit or lower.

 At the end of the heating process after making sure the ignition is off, slowly rotate the propeller by hands 5-10 times to let the warm oil from the sump to get into the bottom of the cylinders.

 Stopping the generator.
 Move the lever to the Stop position.
 Disconnect the cord from the generator and the plug.
 Store the unit and the cord in the box.

-Wing covers are available for the Warrior N2280Q and the Arrow N15745.
-Both planes are now well protected from the harsh winter environment.
+Wing covers are available for the Warrior N2280Q.
+THis plane is well protected from the harsh winter environment.
 However, most importantly, the covers increase planes’ availability.
 As long as taxiways and runways are clear of snow and ice, which Republic airport is very good about, you take the covers off, shake the snow off, and fly.

 No more messing around trying to get ice and snow off the wings.
 No scratching paint trying to get that patch of ice off.

 Wing covers are constructed out of polyester mesh.
 The fine mesh allows wind to blow through the cover so covers do not have to be removed in high winds.
 In addition, the covers feature spoiler panels that break the lift and help the cover and the airplane stay put in high winds.